Create summarized Confluence notes and Jira comments from closed GitHub PRs recipe

 Set up your Variables by Workato Create list action.

-Search for and select Variables by Workato
+Search for Variables by Workato

 Choose Variables by Workato

-Select Create list as your action.
+Select the Create list action.

 Select the Create list action